Here is what Bayh-Dole says about exclusive licenses:

 It’s not quite–but almost–that Bayh-Dole requires that an exclusive license to use or to sell in the United States must also require a license (which doesn’t have to be exclusive) to make.
 One could license five companies to make and sell, but only one company to use–those five would have only one company to sell to in the U.S., and only then if they were doing their making in the U.S. Seems sort of silly, but possible.
 More seriously, one could license many companies to make and use the invention, but only one company to make and use (non-exclusive) and sell (exclusive) the invention or product based on using the invention).

 But it’s stranger than that.
 The license to make can be non-exclusive rather than exclusive (so others might, say, make product that otherwise infringes–but why?
 If they could not also either use or sell, what’s the point?
 Give away product?)
 The manufacture requirement here in 35 USC 204 actually works as a restriction on the right to import product and either use it or sell it in the United States under one’s exclusive right.
+[See here a fuller discussion of the narrowness, if not silliness, of this section 204 gesture].
 Thus, it appears that Bayh-Dole requires that any exclusive license to use or to sell must include also (i) the right to make and (ii) a restriction to prevent an exclusive licensee from importing product (which it could then use or sell).

-But what Bayh-Dole doesn’t point out, but does tip-toe around, is that if an owner of a patent on a subject invention grants exclusively both the right to use and the right to sell, and thus must also grant the right to make, and if the right to make is also exclusive, then it’s not an exclusive license any more–it’s an assignment–since the licensee now has received all substantial rights in the invention.
+But what Bayh-Dole doesn’t point out, but does tip-toe around, is that if an owner of a patent on a subject invention grants exclusively both the right to use and the right to sell, and thus must also grant the right to make [to someone, or do the making itself], and if the right to make is also exclusive, then it’s not an exclusive license any more–it’s an assignment–since the licensee now has received all substantial rights in the invention.
 (Of course, the make right could be non-exclusive, if others could make product in the United States to be sold only outside the United States, say–but I haven’t seen a deal for a subject invention done this way, ever).